-Chimney stacks

-Repair category 2

-Notes Weathering was noted to the chimney stacks.
+Chimney stacks Repair category 2 Notes A heavily restricted inspection of the chimney stacks was undertaken from street level only.
+Weathering was noted to the chimney stacks.
 It should be appreciated that they are of an age where ongoing maintenance will be required, particularly to flashing details to ensure water tightness.